-- Fry the vegetables in a pan until they start to soften, then add the meat / fish / seafood and fry in olive oil until these are cooked.
+- Fry the vegetables in a pan until they start to soften, then add the meat/fish/ seafood and fry in olive oil until these are cooked through.

-- Add the rice to the frying pan with the veg and meat / fish /seafood.
+- Add the rice to the frying pan with the vegetables and meat/fish/seafood.
 Half a cup of rice per person should be about right.

-- Add turmeric powder.
+- Add the turmeric powder.
 This is what turns the rice yellow and makes it look more like “paella”.
-If you have a turmeric root you can also shave some into the dish.
+If you have a turmeric root, you can also shave some into the dish.

-- Now add water until the rice is completely submerged and bring to a simmer.
-Add the broken up stock cube.
+- Add water until the rice is completely submerged and bring to a simmer.
+Add the broken-up stock cube.